kyang04/kyang04.github.io/index.md

 }
 ```

-The code snippet above choose syntax highlighting based on whether the ```%%calculator``` cell magic is present
+The code snippet above chooses syntax highlighting based on whether the ```%%calculator``` cell magic is present
-If so, the syntax highlighting you;ve defined will appear, else it will continue to use python highlighting
+If so, the syntax highlighting you've defined will appear, else it will continue to use Python highlighting

-The following code registers your codemirror highlighting into jupyter notebook
+The following code registers your code mirror highlighting into jupyter notebook
 ```
- * Initialization data for the @jupyterlab-examples/codemirror-extension extension.
- */
 const plugin: JupyterFrontEndPlugin<void> = {
   id: "@jupyterlab-examples/codemirror-extension:plugin",
   description: "A JupyterLab extension adding Hypl syntax highlighting.",